 Enforce Lockfile-Only Installs Against Malicious npm Packages

-or pip install --require-hashes
+Use npm ci or pip install --require-hashes in CI/CD.

 This ensures the exact dependency tree defined in lockfiles is used.
 As a result, attackers cannot slip in modified or typosquatted versions of malicious npm packages.